 Conclusion

-Digitalization is no longer an option for dealerships that want to grow or simply survive in a competitive market.
-Leaving Excel behind and adopting a unified system is the most logical step towards a more efficient, organized, and profitable business.
+Digitalisation is no longer an option for dealerships that want to grow or simply survive in a competitive market.
+Leaving Excel behind and adopting a unified system is the most logical step towards a more efficient, organised and profitable business.

-At Dealcar, we help you make that leap easily, with tools tailored to independent dealerships and support from day one.
-Digitalize your dealership, save time, and grow your business.
+At Dealcar we help you take that step easily, with tools tailored to independent dealerships and support from day one.
+Digitalise your dealership, save time and grow your business.

 Is it worth leaving Excel if I only have 20 cars in stock?

 Yes.
-Digitalization improves processes from the beginning and prevents future errors or chaos.
+Digitalisation improves processes from the outset and avoids errors or future chaos.

 How long does it take to migrate?

-Depending on the system, you can be operational in a few days if the data is organized.
+Depending on the system, you can be up and running in a few days if the data is organised.

 Do I need technical knowledge to use a DMS or CRM?